Trip Highlights

 Meet your Pedego Vacations guide at 8:30 AM at the Centennial Hotel in Spokane, Washington, and check out your bike.
 We transfer 30 minutes west of downtown Spokane for a beautiful ride that winds through Riverside State Park, a 9100-acre park that straddles the Spokane River.
 The paved trail passes through a fragrant forest of ponderosa pine with time to marvel at the impressive basalt formations created some 12 million years ago as lava flowed from the earth.
 We learn about the original people of the area, the Spokane Tribe, known as the Children of the Sun.
 We also stop to talk about Camp 7 Mile, built-in 1933 by the 949th Company of the Civilian Conservation Corps (CCC) who cleared land, built roads, and planted trees in what is today Riverside State Park.

 Once in downtown Spokane, we visit Spokane Falls and the site of the 1974 World Expo.
-We enjoy lunch at a local eatery, then continue our ride east through Spokane’s University District and on to the Washington/Idaho State line.
+We enjoy lunch at a local eatery, then continue our ride east after a short Van transfer and head on to the Washington/Idaho State line.
 At this point, we board our van to transfer to Coeur d’Alene, for a festive evening and dinner together.

 - Biking: 37 miles total.
 All paved.